bretttolbert/mediaserver/README.md

 ## Dependencies

-- [mediascan](https://github.com/bretttolbert/mediascan) A simple and fast Go (golang) command-line utility to recursively scan a directory for media files, extract metadata (including ID3v2 tags from both MP3 and M4A files), and save the output in a simple YAML format, and a Python library with data classes for working with the YAML files output by `mediascan.go`.
+- [mediascan](https://github.com/bretttolbert/mediascan) A simple and fast Go (golang) command-line utility to recursively scan a directory for media files, extract metadata (including ID3v2 tags from both MP3 and M4A files), and save the output in a simple YAML format (e.g. [files.yaml](https://github.com/bretttolbert/mediascan), and a Python library with data classes for working with the YAML files output by `mediascan.go`.

 ## Quick Start